Monopoles, twisted integral homology, and Hirsch algebras: Examples of Hirsch algebras

 Let us describe now in detail the operations $e_{1,2}$ and $e_{2,1}$; these will measure the failure of the right and left Hirsch formulas respectively.
 They are described by the graphs in Figure \ref{e12e21}.

 The differential of $e^{1,2}$ is described in Figure 4.

 The third element in the first row vanishes because of the second relation in Figure \ref{relbasicops}.
 Applying the last identity of Figure \ref{relbasicops} and an isotopy, we finally reach the final form in the last row.
-After dualizing (which introduces an extra $-1$ sign because $e_{1,2}$ has even degree), this reads
+After dualizing, this reads

 where in the first term the $|a|+1$ appears because $*$ is an operation of degree $1$, see Figure \ref{braiding}.